PaulNWms/SurfingWithStyleHugo/content/notes/computer/data/machine-learning/_index.md

 The data may arrive 2 different ways.

-- In batch learning, the system is trained using all available data.
+- In [Batch Learning](/notes/), the system is trained using all available data.
-- In online learning, the system is trained incrementally by feeding it data in mini-batches.
+- In [Online Learning](/notes/), the system is trained incrementally by feeding it data in mini-batches.

 The algorithm may generalize in 2 different ways.

-- In instance-based learning, the system learns examples by rote, then generalizes to new cases using a similarity measure.
+- In [Instance-Based Learning](/notes/), the system learns examples by rote, then generalizes to new cases using a similarity measure.
-- In model-based learning, a model is built from a set of examples, then the model is used to make predictions.
+- In [Model-Based Learning](/notes/), a model is built from a set of examples, then the model is used to make predictions.

 Model training can go wrong in several ways.
 [ML Challenges](/notes/computer/data/machine-learning/ml-challenges)